Parable of the Renegades

 "Because... why?"
 Lucas asked her, sweat trickling down his forehead.

 "Because..."
-Rio reached forward and allowed her fingers to move into Lucas' fringe, lifting them and exposing his colorless eyes. "...I developed an interest in you."
+Rio reached forward and allowed her fingers to move into Lucas' fringe, lifting them and exposing his colorless eyes. "...I am interested in you."

 "Eh?"
 Lucas could only stare at her in surprise.
 Slowly, his face transitioned to a vivid red.

-「何？」(What?)
-A bewildered Rio tilted her head, all confused.
+A bewildered Rio tilted her head, confused at first.

-It was only after a few seconds of locking eyes with Lucas that her face followed suit in being dyed red as well.
+It was only after a few seconds of locking eyes with Lucas that her face followed suit in dyeing itself red as well.

-「嘘でしょう？」 (You're kidding, right?)
-Rio recoiled as more of her face changed color while becoming warmer. "'I-Interested'.
-I-I-It can mean something like that too!?"
+Rio recoiled as more of her face changed color and became warmer. "'I-interested'.
+I-i-it can mean something like that too!?"

 "Um, yes?"
 Lucas hid under the mattress cover, hiding the look on his face.
 He shivered and buckled his legs close to his chest, holding them tight.